 Dutch carrier, Transavia, also now flies direct from Amsterdam to Amman.
 A simple return ticket booked 3 months in advance will cost you roughly €180.
 That is seriously cheaper than my flight on Royal Jordanian!
 Check for prices and availability with Transavia here.

-If Ryanair or Transavia isn’t an option for you, you can always compare prices for plane tickets to Jordan on this website.
+If Ryanair or Transavia isn’t an option for you, you can always compare prices for plane tickets to Jordan on several flight comparison websites.

 Cheap holidays to Jordan

 If you want to visit Jordan but don’t want the hassle of finding the cheapest flights and arranging your hotels and transport yourself, you could opt in for a holiday package to Jordan.

 A vacation to Jordan always sounds like a good idea, so why not take advantage of the super-saver packages that some holiday companies offer?
 Flights, hotels, and transfers are all included in one price.
 For prices and comparison, check here.

 Now, let’s assume you’re reading this because you want to arrange your trip to Jordan yourself (and save some money!) and you want to travel around the country as I did.

 As with all travel, the cost of accommodation usually adds up quickly and takes a huge chunk out of your travel budget.

 I stayed in several different places in Jordan and found some nice hotels to stay in.
 I stayed in Amman, Petra village, Wadi Rum, and Aqaba.